AliceO2Group/WebUi/QualityControl/README.md

 #### QC
 Attribute to define if QCG is to be started as part of a QC integrated environment.
 - `enabled = false`

+#### BOOKKEEPING
+Attribute to define the `Bookkeeping` endpoint.

+- `url` - URL for accessing Bookkeeping API
+- `token` - Authentication token required to interact with the API securely.
+- `refreshRate` - Frequency (in miliseconds) at which the bookkeeping data is refreshed or synchronized.

 ## Run QCG locally